Frequently Asked Questions

 At the administrative review hearing, only the issues listed on the letter from the Department of Transportation (DOT) giving notice of the hearing will be heard.

-If you hire attorney Michael Cohen, they will receive that letter giving notice of the hearing and will provide you with a copy of it along with the police reports.
+If you hire Cohen Law Offices, they will receive that letter giving notice of the hearing and will provide you with a copy of it along with the police reports.

 Our attorneys will meet with a hearing examiner from the Department of Transportation to determine if your operating privileges will be suspended during the time of the court proceedings.

-Attorney Michael Cohen will then be notified of the results of that hearing by mail, usually within one (1) day after the hearing occurs.
+Cohen Law Offices will then be notified of the results of that hearing by mail, usually within one (1) day after the hearing occurs.

 If you win at that hearing, your operating privileges will not be suspended during the court proceedings.
 If you lose at that hearing, your operating privileges will be suspended thirty days after the notice date on the Notice of Intent to Suspend and our attorneys will send you a letter with detailed information on how to get an occupational license.